Scalingo/documentation/_posts/internals/2017-08-08-your-account.md

 There is a section to [change your Email](https://my.scalingo.com/profile).

-You will find your [API Token](https://my.scalingo.com/profile) for our Platform and you can regenerate it.
+You will find your [API Token](https://my.scalingo.com/profile) for our Platform that you can regenerate.
+Indeed Scalingo proposes an API, an Applications Programming Interface.
+This is a set of functions that allows you, the developer, to use Scalingo.

 Another section is about [Integrations](https://my.scalingo.com/profile) like GitHub.

 Finally you will find the button to delete your account.

+To change your password, you have to pass by [Logout](https://my.scalingo.com/#).
+At the new connection, click on the link [Reset it](https://my.scalingo.com/account/reset) will reset your password.

 ### [SSH Keys](https://my.scalingo.com/keys)

 It is in that page that you can import or delete a SSH key.
+That is really important because SSH keys are used to authenticate the remote computer and assure the good fonctionment of Scalingo.

 ### [Billing](https://my.scalingo.com/billing)